Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 </details>

+---

-*Q2: An analyst opens a log file and searches for events.
-What form of analysis is this?*
+**Q2: An analyst opens a log file and searches for events.
+What form of analysis is this?**

-> Um...the opposite
+*Um...the opposite*

 <details>